 As featured in Khaleej Times .
 Gulf News .
 7 editorial features since 2020 →

-Cosmos Immigration is a Dubai-based advisory firm guiding UAE residents through US visit visa applications.
+Cosmos Immigration reviews your full application, prepares your DS-160, and coaches you for the embassy interview so you walk in fully prepared.
 Whether you are applying for a visa for USA from Dubai for tourism, family visits, medical treatment, business meetings, or a short academic engagement, the right visa class — and the right interview preparation — determines whether your application is approved on first attempt or refused.

 About our role on US matters.
 The United States does not have a CICC- or MARA-equivalent regulator for non-attorney immigration consultants — US legal practice on immigration is restricted to US-licensed attorneys.
 Cosmos's service on USA visit visas is pathway advisory, document review, and embassy interview preparation.
 We are not US-licensed attorneys and do not provide US legal representation.
 Where formal legal representation is required, we refer clients to licensed US immigration attorneys.